 Do not use ellaOne together with another emergency contraceptive pill that contains levonorgestrel.
 By taking them both together, you might make ellaOne less effective.

 Other medicines and ellaOne

-Tell your pharmacist, doctor or other healthcare professional if you are taking, have recently taken or might take any other medicines.
+Tell your pharmacist, doctor or other healthcare professional if you are taking or have recently taken any other medicines, including medicines obtained without a prescription or herbal medicines.